 In what format should I send the text to be translated?

 Ideally, in an editable format.
-PDF documents are commonly sent in but cannot always be converted, in which case it is impossible to maintain the format of the original document.
-Always check whether the document is available in an editable format before giving the go-ahead for it to be translated.
 Should you not have access to the original document in an editable format, we will deliver the translation in the format that best suits the client.

 How long do you need to do a translation?

 This is probably one of the most frequent questions we are asked, but the answer is different in every case.
-It will depend on the language combination or combinations you require, the complexity of the text, its length, whether you are able to provide relevant information or reference documents, etc. The best thing you can do is to tell us exactly or roughly when you need the translation at the time you order a job.
+It will depend on the language combinations you ask us for, the complexity of your text, its length and format, amongst other factors.
+The best thing to do is you to tell us when you need the translation at the time you order a job.
 We do everything in our power to meet your deadlines, otherwise we will let you know that this not possible when you order a job.
-Don’t leave it until the last minute: we also need time!
+Do not leave it for the last minute: our work could play a crucial role in your projects, so it’s worth not leaving anything to chance.

 What is a sworn translation?